 In the meantime, if you would like to spend a few moments as everyone's favorite plumber, visit the Nintendo Amusement Park Web site.
 You can also sign up to take a ride in the prototype, currently housed in the Streb Lab for Action Mechanics in Brooklyn, New York.

-For more information about the Nintendo Amusement Park or augmented gaming, check out the links on the next page.
+For more information about the Nintendo Amusement Park or augmented gaming, check out the links below.